Optimal stable Ornstein-Uhlenbeck regression: Asymptotically efficient estimator

-Since the Gaussian part of $Z$ is degenerate and we have $\E[{\rm sgn}(\ep_{j})]=0$ and $\E[{\rm sgn}(\ep_{j})^{2}]=1$, we can apply \cite[Lemma 4.3]{Jac07} to derive $Y^{n}\scl w'$ in $\mbbd(\mbbr)$ (with respect to the Skorokhod topology), where $w'=(w')_{t\in[0,1]}$ denotes a standard Wiener process defined on an extended probability space and independent of $\mcf$.
-Here the symbol $\scl$ denotes the ($\mcf$-)stable convergence in law, which is a stronger mode of convergence compared with the mere weak convergence and in particular gives the joint weak convergence
+We apply \cite[Lemma 4.3]{Jac07} to derive $S^{n} \scl w'$ in $\mcd(\mbbr)$ (the Skorokhod space of $\mbbr$-valued functions, equipped with the Skorokhod topology), where $w'=(w')_{t\in[0,1]}$ denotes a standard Wiener process defined on an extended probability space and independent of $\mcf$.
+Here the symbol $\scl$ denotes the ($\mcf$-)stable convergence in law, which is strictly stronger than the mere weak convergence and in particular implies the joint weak convergence in $\mcd(\mbbr^{q+2})$:

-for any $\mbbr^{q+2}$-valued $\mcf$-measurable {\cadlag} processes $H^{n}$ and $H^{\infty}$ such that $H^{n}\to^{p}H^{\infty}$ in $\mbbd(\mbbr^{q+2})$.
+for any $\mbbr^{q+1}$-valued $\mcf$-measurable {\cadlag} processes $H^{n}$ and $H^{\infty}$ such that $H^{n} \cip H^{\infty}$ in $\mcd(\mbbr^{q+1})$.